lutris/docs/NewUser'sGuide.md

 The “Download” button downloads and installs the Runner, while the “Cog” button opens up the individual settings for each runner.
 Any settings configured here affect all games globally (unless the Runner’s settings are changed in a specific game’s configuration).

-As of writing (December 14th, 2021), the current list of runners are:
+As of writing (14th December, 2021), the current list of Runners are:
 - **Adventure Games Studio** - a graphical adventure engine.
 - **Atari800** - an Atari 400, 800 and XL emulator.
 - **Citra** - a Nintendo 3DS emulator.